swift-server/guides/docs/libs/log-levels.md

 - Could include various additional information about a request, such as various diagnostics about created data structures, the state of caches or similar, which are created in order to serve a request.
 - Could include "begin operation" and "end operation" logging statements.
-- However, please consider using [swift-distributed-tracing](https://github.com/apple/swift-distributed-tracing) to instrument "begin" and "end" events, as tracing can be more efficient than logging.
-Logging may need to create string representations of the durations, log levels, and other fields.

 `debug` level logging:

 - May include a single log statement for opening a connection, accepting a request, and so on.
 - It can include a _high level_ overview of control flow in an operation.
 For example: "started work, processing step X, made X decision, finished work X, result code 200".
 This overview may consist of high cardinality structured data.

+> You may also want to consider using [swift-distributed-tracing](https://github.com/apple/swift-distributed-tracing) to instrument "begin" and "end" events, as tracing may give you additional insights into your system behavior you would have missed with just manually analysing log statements.

 ### Log levels to avoid